hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/Design-Handoff-Issue.md

 assignees: ''

 ---
+### Customize This Issue
+- Action Items
+- Resources

-**UPDATE LABELS: Add the following labels to each new issue, and remove default labels.
-Then remove this section:**
+### UPDATE LABELS: Add the following labels to each new issue, and remove default labels.
+Then remove this section:
 * Complexity
 * Feature
 * Role